Whether you prefer gin, rum, vodka, or tequila, these zippy and delicious lime cocktails are a real treat.

 Refreshing sweet and sour citrus fruits give this booze-heavy beverage a summery flair.

-It’s a beautiful balance between tequila, juice, and a little bit of salt.
+It’s a beautiful balance between tequila, orange & lime juices, and a little bit of salt around the rim.

 Enjoy this drink every Taco Tuesday or Wednesday, or Thursday…it doesn’t matter, just try it.

-Classic daiquiris aren’t the overly-sweet, frozen cocktails you’re used to.
+Classic daiquiris aren’t the overly-sweet frozen cocktail recipes you’re used to.

 The drink actually originates in Cuba and is made with lime juice, rum, and simple syrup.

-Think of it like the rum version of a classic marg!
+Think of daiquiri like the rum version of a classic marg!
 It’s citrusy, light, and perfectly teeters between sweet and sour.